Moon: Size and mass

 Size comparison of the main moons of the Solar System with Earth to scale.
 Nineteen moons are large enough to be round, several having subsurface oceans and one, Titan, having a considerable atmosphere.

-The Moon is by size and mass the fifth largest natural satellite of the Solar System, categorizable as one of its planetary-mass moons, making it a satellite planet under the geophysical definitions of the term.
+The Moon is the fifth largest (by size and mass) natural satellite of the Solar System.
+It is categorizable as a planetary-mass moon, making it a satellite planet under the geophysical definitions of the term.
 It is smaller than Mercury but considerably larger than the largest dwarf planet of the Solar System, Pluto.
+The Moon is the second-densest satellite in the Solar System, after Io.

-The Moon is the largest natural satellite in the Solar System relative to its primary planet.
+With a mass of 1/81 of Earth's, and a diameter about 3,500 km (more than one-quarter of Earth's), the Moon is the largest natural satellite in the Solar System relative to its primary planet.
 (Note: There is no strong correlation between the sizes of planets and the sizes of their satellites.
 Larger planets tend to have more satellites, both large and small, than smaller planets.)

-The Moon's diameter is about 3,500 km, more than one-quarter of Earth's, with the face of the Moon comparable to the width of either mainland Australia, Europe or the contiguous United States.
-The whole surface area of the Moon is about 38 million square kilometers, comparable to that of the Americas.
+The face of the Moon is comparable to the width of mainland Australia, Europe or the contiguous United States.
+The whole surface area of the Moon is about 38 million square kilometers, comparable to that of the whole Americas, the areas of the lunar hemispheres being comparable to the areas of North America and South America.

-The Moon's mass is 1/81 of Earth's, being the second densest among the planetary moons, and having the second highest surface gravity, after Io, at and an escape velocity of 2.38 km/s.